krshrimali/ChatBot-IIITNR/README.md

 # To Do: #

-1. Beautify
+1. Beautify (40% done)
+  1.1 Add material theme (icons)
+  1.2 Better fonts
+  1.3 Logo
-2. Add database using bot.js in Learning (eg/learning)
+2. Add database using bot.js in Learning (eg/learning) (? - not finalized)
+3. Add more rive scripts
+  3.1 Add answers for offensive rivescripts like suicide etc. (May be link to motivational videos and music).
+  3.2 Abusive rivescript handler

 # Contributors: #